osygroup/kubernetes_logging/README.md

 # How to setup logging on Kubernetes using EFK (Elasticsearch, Fluentd and Kibana)

 ## Create a namespace for all the resources needed
-Create a namespaced nammed 'logging' or any name of choice:
+Create a namespace named 'logging' or any name of choice:

 kubectl create namespace logging